 For instance, “what’s the next action that needs to be done in order to move this project toward completion?” is a great specific question because it doesn’t ask about everything that needs to be done, but focuses on just the next thing.

 Having a set of questions to focus your attention on what matters can be crucial when you are feeling lost, uninspired, and/or unproductive.
-In 50+ Better Questions to Ask Than How to Be More Productive, you will find a plethora of questions to guide you through re-evaluating what you’re doing, and why you’re doing it.
+In our post about better questions you can ask to be more productive, you will find a plethora of questions to guide you through re-evaluating what you’re doing, and why you’re doing it.